 What Can Diabetics Eat For Breakfast?

 All three are equally important for the management of this condition.
-In the article below we will concentrate on the most important part of every diabetic diet – breakfast.
+In the article below, we will concentrate on the most important part of every diabetic diet – breakfast.

 Why is Proper Breakfast So Important For Diabetics?

-Neither skipping a morning meal, nor an unhealthy breakfast is a good idea for diabetics.
+Neither skipping a morning meal nor an unhealthy breakfast is a good idea for diabetics.

 A recent study involving 50,000 adults has linked the habit of skipping breakfast to an increased risk of obesity and obesity-linked health hazards.

-There is no surprise that type 2 diabetes is on the list of these hazards.
+No surprise, type 2 diabetes is on the list of these hazards.